Kitware/CMake/Help/command/cmake_path.rst

 .. _GET_FILENAME:
 .. _GET_EXTENSION:
 .. _GET_STEM:
+.. _GET_RELATIVE_PART:
+.. _GET_PARENT_PATH:

 The following forms of the ``GET`` subcommand each retrieve a different component or group of components from a path.
-`Path Structure And Terminology`_ defines the meaning of each path component.
+See `Path Structure And Terminology`_ for the meaning of each path component.

 ::